danielsource/musical/README.md

 about
 -----

-A graphical program made with [raylib](https://www.raylib.com) to find the names of chords played on the piano keyboard.
+A graphical program made with [raylib](https://www.raylib.com) to see the names of chords played on the piano keyboard.
 It is possible to use the keyboard or the mouse as input.
 The config.h file has all the [keybindings](config.h#L13-L46) in an array.